Givens Price

-Givens Price (born October 3, 1994) is a former American football offensive tackle.
+Givens Price (born October 3, 1994) is an American former professional football offensive tackle.
 He played college football at Nebraska.
-He was signed by the Arizona Cardinals as an undrafted free agent after the 2016 NFL Draft.
+He was signed by the Arizona Cardinals as an undrafted free agent after the 2016 NFL draft.

 High school career

 Price attended Alief Taylor High School where he was offensive guard.
 As a senior, in 2010, he helped the team average 39.6 points-per-game.
 He was a second-team Class 5A All-State selection.
 He was rated one of the top 70 offensive guards in the nation by both ESPN and Scout.
 He was recruited by Baylor, Rice, and UTEP.

 College career

-Price enrolled at the University of Nebraska to play for the Cornhuskers and majored in accounting and management.
+Price enrolled at the University of Nebraska–Lincoln to play for the Cornhuskers and majored in accounting and management.
 In 2011, as a freshman he redshirt the season.
 As a redshirt freshman in 2012, he appeared in three games as a back-up offensive lineman.
 In 2013 as a redshirt sophomore, he appeared in eight games as a back-up guard, late season injuries increased his role on the offense.
 As a redshirt junior in 2014, he appeared in 12 games, starting three games at right tackle.
 During his first career start, against Florida Atlantic, he helped the Nebraska offense set a Big Ten, modern era, single game record for total offense with 784 yards, including 498 rushing yards.
 In 2015, he converted to the defensive line to help provide depth.
 He appeared in two games that season.